-The Trustees have agreed a Reserves policy which is reviewed at least annually, and Trustees review the reserve levels of the Academy as part of their regular monitoring of Academy finances.
+The Trustees have agreed a Reserves policy which is reviewed at least annually and Trustees review the reserve levels of the Academy Trust as part of their regular monitoring of Academy Trust finances.
 The level of reserves held takes into account the nature of income and expenditure streams, the need to match them with commitments, including future capital projects and the need to maintain sufficient reserves to cover any unexpected urgent expenditure requirements.

-The current level of reserves is higher than the level aimed at in the policy however, we plan to reduce the level of reserves to £50,000 over the next 3 years.
+The current level of reserves is higher than the level aimed at in the policy, reserves around 3% of GAG approx. £50,000, however we plan to reduce the level of reserves to £50,000 over the next 3 years.

 Reserves are being set aside to allow for resources to be purchased for the expected increase in pupil numbers and to provide appropriate staffing levels as numbers increase.
 In addition money has been allocated for the continuing development of the school site, to support the National Curriculum and prepare for further school growth.
+Additionally, savings made during the pandemic will be targeted towards expanding the pastoral support to pupils.

-At 31 August 2020 the total funds comprised:
+At 31 August 2021 the total funds comprised:

-£'000
+£000

-Unrestricted 205
+Unrestricted 293

-Restricted: Fixed asset funds 3,856
+Restricted: Fixed asset funds 3,674

-Pension reserve (1,158)
+Pension reserve (1,637)

-Other 139
+Other

-3,042
+2,502